-The Company's activities are subject to a high degree of risk due to factors that, in many cases, are not entirely or at all foreseeable, and cannot be fully mitigated or managed.
-These risks include but are not limited to: health emergencies, tectonic or weather activity that may provoke landslides, damage infrastructure or other impacts; fires; labour disruptions; legal and regulatory changes; crime, including corruption; social or political protests; and, inability to obtain adequate sources of power, water, labour, suitable or adequate machinery and equipment, and service providers, including drilling and engineering contractors, expert attorneys and consultants.
-In addition, the Company may be unable to acquire or obtain such requirements as water rights, easements and surface rights, which may be critical for the continued advancement of exploration, development and operational activities on its mineral concessions.
-Furthermore, the Company is currently involved in a number of administrative and legal processes where, in spite of its best efforts and those of its legal advisors and consultants, results are uncertain.
+The Company's activities are subject to a high degree of risk due to factors that, in some cases, cannot be foreseen or anticipated, or managed.
+These risks include, but are not limited to: health emergencies, tectonic or weather activity that may provoke landslides, damage infrastructure or other impacts; labour disruptions; health emergencies; fires; local political or social pressure; negative local or national reactions to activities by other mining actors, legal or illegal, in Ecuador or abroad; legislative and regulatory changes; crime, including corruption; the inability to obtain adequate sources of power, water, labour, suitable or adequate machinery and equipment, and service providers, including drilling, engineering and environmental contractors, as well as expert attorneys and consultants.
+In addition, the Company may be unable to acquire or obtain such requirements as water rights, easements and other surface rights, which may be critical for the continued advancement of exploration, development and operational activities on its mineral concessions.
+Furthermore, the Company is regularly involved in a number of administrative and legal processes where, in spite of its best efforts and those of its legal advisors and consultants, results are uncertain.
 These processes could generate delays and adverse decisions, which could negatively impact project development and the Company's prospects.